teoziyiivy/tp/docs/DeveloperGuide.md

    * **Test Case**:
       1. Run `CLIckFit.jar`.
          * **Note**: Ensure this is done in a new isolated folder or all data is already wiped prior.
-      3. Add one valid meal, fluid, weight, workout and schedule entry each.
+      3. Add one valid meal, fluid, library, weight, workout and schedule entry each.
       4. Verify that there is a new entry in all the respective data files.
          * **Note**: Closing and reopening the data files might be required to see the changes.
       5. Exit the application.